WHEN WILL I RECEIVE MY FIRST PAYCHECK?

-All new part-time employees to State service must serve at least the equivalent of a six (6) month initial working test period during which their performance is evaluated by their supervisor.
-Employees who are hired in the class of Social Worker or Social Worker Trainee will serve the equivalent of a ten (10) month working test period.
-Employees hired in the class of State School Teacher or Pupil Services Specialist must serve the equivalent of a twelve (12) month working test period.
+All new employees to State service must serve at least a six (6) month initial working test period during which their performance is evaluated by their supervisor.
+Employees who are hired in the class of Social Worker or Social Worker Trainee will serve a ten (10) month working test period.
+Employees who are hired in the class of State School Teacher or Pupil Services Specialist will serve a one (1) year working test period.

-Employees who are promoted into DCF will serve a promotional working test period of the equivalent of a working test period of from four (4) to six (6) months depending on the appropriate collective bargaining agreement.
-Under certain circumstances, employees who laterally transfer into DCF may also be required to serve an equivalent working test period depending on the particular collective bargaining agreement in effect.
+Employees who are promoted into DCF will serve a promotional working test period of from four (4) to six (6) months depending on the appropriate collective bargaining agreement.
+Under certain circumstances, employees who laterally transfer into DCF may also be required to serve a working test period depending on the particular collective bargaining agreement in effect.

 - If you are placed on sick leave for more than 15 working days, your working test period/training period shall be extended for the same number of working days charged to sick leave.

 - If you are placed on Workers’ Compensation, your working test period/training period shall be extended for the same number of working days you are out due to Workers’ Compensation.
 (Some Collective Bargaining Agreements expressly provide that periods of workers’ compensation do not count towards completion of the working test period.)

 - If you are placed on a leave of absence without pay for more than three (3) days, your working test period/training period shall be extended for the same number of working days you are on unpaid leave.

 - If you transfer to DCF from another agency in the same class and have only partially completed the working test period, your working test period will be extended in order to complete a full working test period at DCF.